 How to Avoid the Holiday Debt Trap

-There's no escaping the aftermath of too much holiday cheer, whether it's a few extra pounds or the dreaded hangover.
+Let's face it, there's no escaping the aftermath of too much holiday cheer, whether it's a few extra pounds or the dreaded hangover.
 Binging on gifts and entertaining can leave a lasting pain, too: credit card debt.

-The average person will spend
+The average person will

-year, according to the National
+to the National Retail Federation.

 "When holiday spirits run high, impulse control can vanish.
 We gobble up that extra cookie, and we splurge on that extra gift," said Gerri Walsh, FINRA's Senior Vice President for Investor Education.
 "Especially when paying with plastic, it can be all too easy for many of us to bust through our holiday budgets."